dmentry/hang_on_rails/README.md

 http://127.0.0.1:3000

 ## Add new words
-Now new words can be added into DB only manually via console
+Now new words can be added into DB only manually via console:

 ```bundle exec rails c```